-We need to unplug from our everyday worries, plans and stresses and give ourselves time to restore our sense of equilibrium.
+Everybody needs to unplug from everyday worries, plans and stresses and take time to restore a sense of equilibrium.
 Give ourselves time to simply breathe!

 Our attention is too often on the past or future, not the present.
 The present is the only moment we can control and guarantee – the most precious moment of all for ourselves and for those around us.
 We should savour it, value it, use it!

-Any time you are feeling stressed, anxious or depressed, lie down and put your eye pillow in place to help you relax and feel more grounded.
+Any time you are feeling stressed, anxious or depressed, lie down and put your eye pillow in place and take some deep breaths to help you relax and feel more grounded.